Walter Tunbridge

-Brigadier General Walter Howard Tunbridge, (2 November 1856 – 11 October 1943) was an Australian soldier and architect.
+Brigadier General Walter Howard Tunbridge, (2 November 1856 – 11 October 1943) was an Australian soldier and architect, founding Tunbridge & Tunbridge.

 Biography

 Tunbridge was born in Dover, Kent, to bricklayer John Nicholas Tunbridge and Anne, née Denne.
 Educated at Eythorne, he emigrated to Australia in 1884 and established himself as an architect in Townsville, where he would eventually establish the civil engineering, architecture and surveying firm Tunbridge & Tunbridge.
+Prior to, and during his early military service through the 1890's Tunbridge was well known for entertaining at his family residence Wolverton.

 In February 1889 he was commissioned in the Mounted Infantry of the Queensland Land Forces, and in December was promoted lieutenant.
 He and his unit were sent to keep order at the 1891 shearers' strike, and in June 1892 Tunbridge was promoted captain.
 In November 1898 he was promoted major and transferred to the Queensland Artillery Garrison Battery, serving in South Africa from 1900 and commanding the 3rd Mounted Infantry Contingent.
 He saw action at Elands River and Rhenoster Kop.
 He served with distinction and was mentioned in despatches, appointed Companion of the Order of the Bath, awarded the Queen's South Africa Medal with five clasps and promoted brevet lieutenant-colonel.
 He returned to Australia in 1902 and served as aide-de-camp to the Governor-General.

+In both 1903 and 1906, Tunbridge was unsuccessful in representing North Queensland in Federal politics as the National Liberal Union Candidate for the Queensland Senate in 1903, and again as the Free Trade Party's candidate for the Federal seat of Herbert in 1906 - losing both in tight contests.